Coronavirus in slums: Helpers left high and dry in infection hotspots | DW | 16.04.2020

 Local organizers need to be center of solution

-Along with other public health and urban planning experts, Professor Corburn has devised a recommendation of measures needed to slow the spread of the virus in informal settlements.
+Along with other public health and urban planning experts, Corburn has drawn up a series of recommended measures needed to slow the spread of the virus in informal settlements.

 "This is not about experts from the WHO, ministries of health or hospital systems making decisions and imposing them in often draconian ways," says Corburn.
 "Residents must be at the center of this solution."